-(1) System to ensure safety, health and environmental soundness in all aspects of the Company Group's operations both from the Company Group and the industry, the functional OIMS committees improve supportive management systems in quality continuously.
+(1) System to ensure safety, health and environmental soundness in all aspects of the Company Group's operations

+OIMS involves regular assessment by specialized Group staff, along with participants from other business sites, to gauge the degree to which the expectations are being satisfied.
+In 2015 the assessments were completed at TonenGeneral Research Center and Marketing & Sales.
+Utilizing the feedback from these assessments and the lessons of serious incidents both from the Company Group and the industry, the functional OIMS committees improve supportive management systems in quality continuously.
 Furthermore, the central OIMS committee, chaired by the president, provided high-level reviews on OIMS activities to ensure the involvement of top management and the implementation of its PDCA (plan-do-check-act) cycle.